Rivaedu/WRO2026_FE_SJVL67/schemes/README.md

 <div align="center">

-<em>1) Fist of all we entered the platform, website, of EasyEDA, where we desinged our board based on the schematic created in the same platform following our required needs.</em>
+<em> Fist of all we entered the platform, website, of EasyEDA, where we desinged our board based on the schematic created in the same platform following our required needs.</em>

 </div>